 - Vitamin K

 Not only that, but as a whole grain, brown rice provides slow-release energy helping to stabilize blood sugar levels and reduces the risk of heart disease as well as high cholesterol.
 What’s more, brown rice is rich in anti-oxidants and is easy to digest.

 The uses of brown rice for dogs

-Although brown rice is found in many dog food brands already, there are times when a bowl of plain brown rice can benefit your dog.
+Although brown rice is found in many dog food brands already, there are times when it’s ideal for adding rice to your dog’s diet.

-As it is somewhat bland on its own and is easily digestible rice is really useful for;
+As it is somewhat bland on its own and is easily digestible, rice is good to feed your dog when ;

 - Upset stomach – easily digestible and provides energy

 - Older dogs – gentle on an older dog’s digestive system